Circular saw cutting a timber board on a plywood subfloor with sawdust

 First SWMS Free — No Credit Card

 Construction of timber decking including post hole excavation, concrete footings, post installation, bearer and joist framing, decking board installation, and balustrade fitting.
-Covers residential and commercial decking in accordance with AS 1684 Residential Timber-Framed Construction and NCC structural requirements.
+Covers residential and commercial decking.
+Designed to support compliance with AS 1684.2:2021 (Residential timber-framed construction — non-cyclonic areas) and the NCC 2022 Housing Provisions (Section 11 Safe Movement and Access).
 Pre-filled hazards, controls, and risk ratings.

 70+ templatesPDF & DOCXAustralian WHS